nelsonic/nelsonic.github.io/draft/goals--Brian-Tracy-12-step-goal-setting-guide.md

 3. Especially, identify the **customers** whose support you will need to sell enough of your product or service to make the kind of money that you want.
-4. Once you have identified the key people whose help you will require, ask yourself this question, “What’s in it for them?”
+4. Once you have identified the key people whose help you will require, ask yourself this question, "What’s in it for them?"
 5. To achieve big goals you will have to have the help and support of lots of people.
 6. The most successful people are those who build and maintain the largest networks of other people whom they can help and who can help them in return.